 Everyone loves tax refunds.
 After all, who doesn’t enjoy money in the mail?
 All too often, though, people forget that a refund isn’t a prize, reward or gift: It’s your own hard-earned cash that was on loan to the government, and it should be spent as such.

 This year, before heading to the mall with refunded cash in hand, consider a few dos and don’ts.

 Don’t hit the Casino

-Avoid confusing a check in the mail from the government with a stroke of luck.
-Most people get a refund.
+Avoid confusing getting a refund check from the government with a stroke of luck--most people get a refund.
 Trying to make it grow exponentially at the blackjack table probably won’t work, and you could end up in a deep financial ditch.

 If you put a tax refund into a retirement savings account such as an IRA or a 401(k) and add a decade, it may be significantly more valuable due to the returns it can earn.
 That’s generally far less of a gamble.
 Financial institutions such as First Alliance Credit Union can help you get an IRA set up.

 If you’re casually staring into the irresistible puppy-dog eyes of a Goldendoodle at the mall, look away.
 Dogs cost an average of $875 a year on food, vet bills and miscellaneous expenses.
 Try not to blow the refund on something that will cost you more in the long run.

 If you are going to spend the refund money, at least use it on something that you need and have been putting off doing, such as a replacing a finicky fridge or getting a new car.